GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Seed Data

-When the application starts we are going to add some seed data.
-In particular, we persist a list of books.
+When the application starts, it loads some seed data.
+In particular, it loads a list of books.

 Modify _BootStrap.groovy_.